Skip to Main Content

 Experts recommend that you compare at least three different loan offers when looking for vehicle financing.
 Do not sign off on the first deal you come across, and understand that dealer financing often costs more than financing offered by outside lenders.

-As with all large purchases, it’s essential to do the math ahead of time to ensure that you only sign off on a vehicle that you can afford.
+As with all large purchases, it’s essential to calculate your loan cost ahead of time to ensure that you only sign off on a vehicle that you can afford.
 This way, you can ensure you can keep up with your monthly payments and be prepared for even the worst-case scenario.

 While buying EVs tends to carry a higher purchase price tag, they can be much less expensive over the lifetime of ownership.
 Check out special tax credits offered in your state as well as green auto loans to save money on an eco-friendly vehicle.